dscig/sleeps_clustering/README.md

 ### Data
 You can find two datasets in the sub-directory named "data".
 One is for providing the raw data retrieved from the Fitbit Charge 2 device ("Data.csv").
 Each row represents daily abstraced values of features for each subject.
 There are total of 42 subjects; all subjects are anonymized and userIds are randomly assigned for each subject.
 The features included in the dataset are as follows.
-One remark is that for the rows related to the naps, the sleep-related daily abstract features were assigned as "-1", since those features are calculted soley for the main sleep per day.
+One remark is that for the rows related to the naps, all the sleep-related daily abstract features were assigned as "-1", since those features are calculted soley for the one main sleep per day.

 ![](./image/raw.PNG)